Augustus John: Family

 By Ian Fleming's widowed mother, Evelyn Ste Croix Fleming, née Rose, he had a daughter, Amaryllis Fleming (1925–1999), who became a noted cellist.
 Another of his sons, by Mavis de Vere Cole, wife of the prankster Horace de Vere Cole, is the television director Tristan de Vere Cole.
-His son Romilly (1906–1986) was in the RAF, briefly a civil servant, then a poet, author and an amateur physicist.
-Poppet (1912–1997), John's daughter by Dorothy, married the Dutch painter Willem Jilts Pol (1905–1988).
-Willem Pol's daughter Talitha (1940–1971) by an earlier marriage (i.e. step-granddaughter of both Augustus and Dorothy), a fashion icon of 1960s London, married John Paul Getty Jr. His daughter Gwyneth Johnstone (1915–2010), by musician Nora Brownsword, was an artist.
+His daughter Gwyneth Johnstone (1915–2010), by musician Nora Brownsword, was an artist.
 Augustus John's promiscuity gave rise to rumours that he had fathered as many as 100 children.

-In a 1977 interview, Caitlin Thomas was asked about her family’s friendship with Augustus John and the rumors surrounding his promiscuity.
-When asked if John “pounced on” her, she replied, “Oh yes, constantly, and on his daughters.”
+In a 1977 interview, Caitlin Thomas was asked about her family's friendship with Augustus John and the rumors surrounding his promiscuity.
+When asked if John "pounced on" her, she replied, "Oh yes, constantly, and on his daughters."